100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 export default Signup;
 ```

 We use `bootstrap` forms to create signup form.
 It is only a visual part of it.
-Is is not going to perform any actions, but we will add it soon (in this post).
-If you will write some username and password and click on `Signup` button, you should see some logs in your console (web tools).
-There are two variables in component's state: `username` and `password`.
+Is is not going to perform any actions, but we will add it soon (in the next posts).
+If you will write some username and password and click on `Signup` button, you should see some logs in your console (please open [web tools](https://developers.google.com/web/tools/chrome-devtools/console) to check console).
+There are two variables in the component's state: `username` and `password`.
 Both variables are connected with input fields.

 Please take a notice that only username and password is requred to create the account.
 In the future post, there will be an example where there will be needed: user name, email address, password and repeated password (the login will be based on email + password).